rlucente-se-jboss/flightgear-kiosk-demo/README.md

     cd ~/flightgear-kiosk-demo
     sudo ./config-registry.sh

-If you set up an insecure registry on another RHEL instance, please make sure to copy the `999-local-registry.conf` file to the `~/flightgear-kiosk-demo` and `/etc/containers/registries.conf.d` directories on this RHEL instance that will build the bootable container
+NB: If you set up an insecure registry on another RHEL instance, please make sure to copy the `999-local-registry.conf` file to the `~/flightgear-kiosk-demo` and `/etc/containers/registries.conf.d` directories on this RHEL instance that will build the bootable container